 The known methods of producing electricity are briefly discussed in this Tech Note, some of which only have applications as sensors in various types of control processes and instrumentation.
 The bulk of electrical power in the United States is produced using mechanical generation which operates on the principle of electromagnetic induction.
-Thousands of horsepower are required to operate a commercial generation facilities use a steam turbine as the prime mover for the generator.
+Thousands of horsepower are required to operate a commercial generator, and high pressure steam is a common method of providing that power.
+Large generating facilities use a steam turbine as the prime mover for the generator.
 Using the conversion factor 0.746 kW per horsepower, the steam turbine is developing in excess of 134,000 horsepower to produce 100 mega-watts of electrical power.
 A steam boiler electric power plant that operates with coal is illustrated in Figure 224.1.
 Steam can be produced from the heat of a nuclear reactor, from solar energy, and from hot rock deep in the earth.
 Components of commercial power production facilities are discussed in this Tech Note along with present and future sources of electrical energy.
-Also decisions about energy sources in the future.
+Also discussed is the impact these commercial power production facilities have on the environment.